 I really enjoyed blessing this piece for my wonderful student.
 I like to add beautiful Faerie mojo on the talismans I make.

-To my friend who’ll be receiving the stang, here are care instructions.
-Keep dry.
-If it gets dirty, wipe with a barely damp rag.
-Or put on a gentle wood treatment, such as a nice beeswax and oil blend, without rubbing it in and then wipe it off before it has a chance to soak in.
-To keep the wood from drying out, you can use the same wood treatment, but allow it to soak in and sit for a while before a gentle buff.
+To my friend who’ll be receiving the stang, here are easy care instructions for your talismans: Keep dry.
+If your talismans get dirty, wipe with a barely damp rag, but only as a last resort.
+Dampness brings up the wood’s fibers, making the surface less smooth and blurring pyrography.
+Instead, clean by putting on a gentle wood treatment, such as a nice beeswax and oil blend, without rubbing it in, and then wipe it off before it has a chance to soak in.
+To keep the wood from drying out, you can use the same wood treatment product occasionally, but allow it to soak in and sit for a while before a gentle rub.

 I love making wood charms and the benefits they provide folks.
 I don’t have time to accept many commissions for them and decided that was a synchronicity.
 So to go with the flow, I am making talismans only for people traveling alongside me.
 That feels true to who I am and my magic right now.
 Commissions are available to my students and newsletter subscribers only, when I have time.